Eileen Derbyshire: Personal life

 Derbyshire married engineer Thomas Holt in 1965 and the following year they had a son, Oliver.
 The couple had a cottage in Cheshire.
 Derbyshire's interests include opera, reading, going to concerts and holidaying in Vienna and Venice.
-Thomas Holt died in February 2021.
+Thomas Holt died in February 2021 and in 2024 Derbyshire moved to a retirement home for actors.

 Derbyshire has a reputation for reclusiveness.
 She has never joined fellow cast members at awards ceremonies or other events and did not appear in any of the publicity videos on the Coronation Street website.
 She has only twice appeared on screen out of character: firstly, in 1988, she gave a rare interview in a documentary tribute to cast member and good friend Margot Bryant, who played Minnie Caldwell.
 In 2005, she gave an interview for an ITV programme aimed at deaf viewers, speaking about working with the deaf actor Ali Briggs, who was playing Emily's niece Freda Burgess, for which she was interviewed on the set and dressed in character.
 She also appeared, along with the rest of the Coronation Street cast, in episodes of This Is Your Life for Patricia Phoenix in 1972, Jack Howarth in 1974, Julie Goodyear in 1980, William Roache in 1985 and Anne Kirkbride in 1998.
 Her son has denied that Derbyshire is reclusive, pointing out she is simply "private, and one of the last of a dying breed of old-fashioned actresses who do it for the love of acting, not for all the attendant publicity".

 Derbyshire has three grandchildren.
 She is also godmother to three of actor William Roache's children and Barbara Knox's daughter Maxine.